-You’ll load two-by-two into the train car and prepare for a classic steel adventure.
+You’ll load two-by-two into the train and prepare for a classic steel adventure.
 An electric motor begins pushing your car to the top of a 70-foot spiral lift hill.
 At the top of the peak, the train disengages from the electric rail and gravity takes over, pushing your car around 3,100 feet of twists, turns, and drops at 45 miles per hour.
-You’ll cruise through a scenic wooded area, hugging the track as you fly inches away from the foliage and pond on the ground.
+You’ll cruise through a scenic wooded area, flying inches away from the foliage and pond on the ground.
 You’ll whiz through a few more spirals, zip around steep curved turns, and dash down more dips before gravity returns you to the station.

 Fun Facts about Whizzer

-- Originally named “Willard’s Whizzer” after the former park owner Willard Marriott
+- The original name of the ride was “Willard’s Whizzer” after the former park owner Willard Marriott.

-- In 2002, the park had a goodbye party for the Whizzer but after push back from guests and enthusiasts, decided to keep the historical ride
+- In 2002, the park planned to remove Whizzer, but after pushback from guests and enthusiasts, decided to keep the historical ride.

 - Whizzer is located in the Hometown Square section of the park.